Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T2S7.png)

 Connect the USB cables as shown in the image and the [Electronic System Architecture](electronic_system_architecture.md).
+Make sure that the encoder is connected to the right motor.